Viewing Hierarchies Outside of Jira

 Speak to your Jira admin if you are unsure what Confluence instances are connected to your Jira instance.

-- To embed a Hierarchy for Jira tree view on a Confluence page, go to the share options, then click Copy Link.
+- To embed a Hierarchy for Jira tree view on a Confluence page, go to the Actions menu button, then select Copy Sharable URL.

 This saves a link to your clipboard.